Hidden East Anglia:

 Source: W. B. Gerish: 'Norfolk Folklore Collections' (unpublished, 1916-18, compiled by William de Castre), Vol.4, p.126.

 Where the Aylsham/Fakenham and Holt/East Dereham roads meet is Pigg's Grave (TG028331).
 Pigg is said to have been a highwayman, and here, where the parishes of Melton Constable, Briningham and Swanton Novers join, he was hanged, and presumably, buried.1 Alternatively, Pigg was the victim, with the robber later being hanged at nearby Gallowhill Lane.2 Then again, it's as likely to be the crossroads burial of a suicide.3

 1. 'Norfolk Fair', Vol.2, No.3 (July 1969), p.18.

 2. Pamela Brooks: 'Norfolk Miscellany' (Breedon Books, 2009), p.145.

 The Merton Stone

-The 'Merton Stone' is to be found near the western boundary of the parish with Threxton, just off Peddar's Way near an area marked as Capp's Bush, at grid reference TL895991.
-It is supposed to be a huge boulder of Necomian sandstone, 3.6m x 1.5m x 1.5m, lying in a marl pit with only the tip currently showing.
-Pictures can be seen here.
+The 'Merton Stone' is to be found near the western boundary of the parish with Threxton, just off Peddar's Way near an area marked as Capp's Bush, at grid reference TL89649916.
+It is supposed to be a huge boulder of Neocomian sandstone, 3.6m x 1.5m x 1.5m, lying in a marl pit with only the tip showing.
+Indeed, when I visited in June 2019 only the north side was visible, the rest being rapidly overwhelmed by vegetation.
 According to the legend, if it were removed, "all the waters would rise and cover the whole earth".1